jsaique/1st-website/README.md

 # 1st-website

-This is my first attempt using git anf github
+This is my first attempt using git and github